GuardianWorld/LanguageSystem/README.md

 ![Showcase](/Test.png)

+ps: The Communication system is a prototype of what you can do with the language system.
+It's as basic as it will get.

 How to use the LanguageSystem Module?

 --  On the libraries, there is some prototypes of variables, as well as some structures.